HyunDinh/D10-RT01/webpage/WEB-PAGE.md

-# Getting Started with the Hocho frontend workspace
+d# Getting Started with the Hocho frontend workspace

 ## — RUN THE FRONTEND APPLICATION
 ### `npm run dev`